juicedata/juicefs-csi-driver/docs/en/getting_started.md

 1. Go through [`values.yaml`](https://github.com/juicedata/charts/blob/main/charts/juicefs-csi-driver/values.yaml) and see if there's other items that need adjustment.
 Add them to the above `values-mycluster.yaml` as well.
 The common configs are:

     * Search for `repository` and optionally change to your private image repository.
-If this is in need, you'll also need to [copy the docker images](./administration/offline.md)
+If this is in need, you'll also need to [copy the Docker images](./administration/offline.md)
     * Search for `resources` and optionally adjust resource definitions for components

   After the above adjustments, your values file may look like: